-February 2, 2012 - A U.N.
-Security Council meeting ends with no agreement on a draft resolution intended to pressure Syria to end its months-long crackdown on anti-government demonstrators.
+February 2, 2012 - A UN Security Council meeting ends with no agreement on a draft resolution intended to pressure Syria to end its crackdown on anti-government demonstrators.

-February 6, 2012 - The U.S. closes its embassy in Damascus and recalls its diplomats.
+February 6, 2012 - The United States closes its embassy in Damascus and recalls its diplomats.

 February 7, 2012 - The Gulf Cooperation Council announces its member states are pulling their ambassadors from Damascus and expelling the Syrian ambassadors in their countries.

-March 27, 2012 - The Syrian government accepts U.N. envoy Kofi Annan's plan to end violence.
+March 27, 2012 - The Syrian government accepts Annan's plan to end violence.
 The proposal seeks to stop the violence, give access to humanitarian agencies, release detainees and start a political dialogue to address the concerns of the Syrian people.

-August 6, 2012 - Syrian Prime Minister Riyad al-Hijab's resignation from office and defection from Assad's regime is read on Al Jazeera by his spokesman Muhammad el-Etri.
-Hijab and his family are said to have left Syria overnight arriving in Jordan.
+August 6, 2012 - Syrian Prime Minister Riyad Hijab's resignation from office and defection from Assad's regime is read on Al Jazeera by his spokesman Muhammad el-Etri.
+Hijab and his family are said to have left Syria overnight, arriving in Jordan.
 Hijab is the highest-profile official to defect.

-August 9, 2012 - Syrian television reports that President al-Assad has appointed Health Minister Wael al-Halki as the new prime minister.
+August 9, 2012 - Syrian television reports that Assad has appointed Health Minister Wael al-Halki as the new prime minister.

 October 3, 2012 - Five people are killed by Syrian shelling in the Turkish border town of Akcakale.
 In response, Turkey fires on Syrian targets and its parliament authorizes a resolution giving the government permission to deploy its soldiers to foreign countries.